Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Related Work: Dimensionality Reduction

-where $\mSigma_{b}$ and $\mSigma_{e}$ are estimates of the between-class and within-class covariance matrices respectively.
+where $\mSigma_{b}$ and $\mSigma_{e}$ are estimates of the between-class and within-class covariance matrices, respectively.

-Different from FLDA, the representation of these classes is not explicitly formulated as a contingency table composed of multiple features.
-The consequence is that, when applied to the example problem in which cell types are organized into a two-dimensional contingency table with phenotypic features $i$ and $j$, in general, axes from LDA are not aligned with these two phenotypic features.
+Unlike FLDA, LDA doesn't explicitly formulate the representation of these classes as a contingency table composed of multiple features.
+As a result, when applied to an example problem where cell types are organized into a two-dimensional contingency table with phenotypic features $i$ and $j$, the axes from LDA are generally not aligned with these two phenotypic features.

-However, in the example above, we can perform two separate LDAs for the two features.
-This allows the axes from each LDA to align with its specific feature.
-We call this approach ``2LDAs".
-There are two limitations of this approach: first, it discards information about the component depending on the interaction of the two features which cannot be explained by a linear combination of them; second, it explicitly maximizes the segregation of cells with different feature levels which sometimes is not consistent with a good separation of cell type clusters.
-Detailed comparisons between LDA, ``2LDAs'' and FLDA can be found in Results.
+However, it is possible to perform two separate LDAs for the two features.
+This modification allows the axes from each LDA to align with its specific feature.
+We refer to this approach as "2LDAs".
+There are two main limitations of this approach: first, it discards information about the component depending on the combination of the two features; second, it explicitly maximizes the segregation of cells with different feature levels, which sometimes is not consistent with a good separation of cell type clusters.
+Detailed comparisons between LDA, "2LDAs", and FLDA are provided in the Results section.

-\subsubsection{Canonical correlation analysis (CCA)}
+\subsubsection{Canonical Correlation Analysis (CCA)}